anhaidgroup/sparkly/doc/install-single-machine.md

 You can install and run Sparkly on a single machine.
 If you have relatively small tables, or just want to experiment with Sparkly, this is often sufficient.
 Otherwise you may consider installing and running Sparkly on [an on-premise cluster]() or [a cluster on cloud]() (such as AWS).

+### Overview

+A simple way to install Sparkly is to use a Docker image that bundles Sparkly with all of its prerequisites.
+See here for instructions.

+Otherwise the installation process consists of three main steps:
+* Install Python (if not already)
+* Pip install Sparkly from either PyPI or GitHub
+* Install PyLucene (and its prerequisites: Java and JCC).

 ### Installing Python 3

 To install and run Sparkly on a single machine, first you need to have Python 3 installed (if not already).
 You can find instructions for downloading and installing Python 3 here: